Doug Leone, the global managing partner of powerhouse Sequoia Capital, is coming to Disrupt

 Leone also knows the value of grit.
 Leone immigrated to the U.S. from Italy and was reportedly called “Pasta” in high school before rising to the top of one of the most admired venture firms in history.
 It’s no wonder Leone is particularly passionate about founders from humble backgrounds like his own.

-If you care about the bigger global shifts that are majorly reshaping the tech industry right now, and the stuff that great founders are made of, you’re definitely going to want to catch this conversation.
+If you care about the global shifts that are majorly reshaping the tech industry right now, and the stuff that great founders are made of, you’re going to want to catch this conversation.

 You can buy tickets to the show, taking place in San Francisco September 5th through September 7th, right here.